jakobskrym/roadie/README.md

 - [ ] Add `GET` endpoint for each column in table, always returning an array of entries (make sure to highlight endpoints where SQL unique constraint means max 1 entry is returned)
 - [ ] Add `PUT` endpoint for updating a table entry, returning error if id is null, but allowing other values to be null and in that case not including them in SQL execution
-- [ ] ADD `DELETE` endpoint for removing a table entry with a specified id
+- [ ] Add `DELETE` endpoint for removing a table entry with a specified id
+- [ ] Add functionality for setting up the actual repository endpoint functions

 ### Advanced CRUD